YufeiCui/CSCA48/tutorials/t11/links.md

 ## Sorting

 Sorting is often taught in CSC108 at the downtown/mississauga campus.
-They have some very helpful resouces on sorting/complexity of sorting and here are some of them.
+They have some very helpful resources on sorting/complexity of sorting and here are some of them.

 Go to week 10 section on
 http://www.teach.cs.toronto.edu/~csc108h/winter/lectures.shtml